AndrePatri/CoClusterBridge/README.md

 <center><img src="control_cluster_utils/docs/images/overview/architecture.png" alt="drawing" width="1000"/> </center>

 The package is tailored to *Learning-Based Receding Horizon Control* approaches, in which classical Optimal Control and Trajectory Optimization meet Machine Learning.

 For instance, a possible usage for this package is in frameworks similar to the following one:
 <center><img src="control_cluster_utils/docs/images/overview/learning_based.png" alt="drawing" width="900"/> </center>

-where a R.L. agent is coupled with a MPC controller to achieve maximum performance, while guaranteeing constraint satisfaction and, hence, safety.
+where a R.L. agent is coupled with a MPC controller to maintain performance, while guaranteeing constraint satisfaction and, hence, safety.

 At its core, the package is made of the following components:
 - A `ControlClusterSrvr` object is in charge of loading and spawning a number of controllers over separate child processes.
 Each controller must inherit from a base `RHController` class.
 Controllers are added to the server via the `add_controller` method.